RelocompThaiReady is expandingEnter Relocomp →

 Use an English-speaking lawyer

-GOV.UK explicitly recommends this for British nationals buying property in Thailand.
-At minimum your lawyer should check: title, quota position, sale and purchase agreement, fee allocation, developer reputation, and any restrictions on renting out the unit.
+It is strongly recommended.
+At minimum your lawyer may wish to check: title, quota position, sale and purchase agreement, fee allocation, developer reputation, and any restrictions on renting out the unit.

 STEP 4